built/stringtheoryjs/README.md

     str = new ST("eat oats and does eat oats but little lambs eat ivy.");
     str.paste(0, "Mares "); // str => "Mares eat oats and does eat oats but little lambs eat ivy.");
     console.log(str.text);

+### License
+This material is available under the MIT license.
+See license.txt in this repo.